benmkent/benmkent.github.io/_drafts/cv/cvraw.md

 - SIAM Conference on Uncertainty Quantification, April 2022. *A Posteriori Error Estimation for Stochastic Collocation Applied to Parametric Parabolic PDEs*.
 - 26th Annual Meeting of SIAM UKIE Section, January 2022. *A Posteriori Error Estimation for Stochastic Collocation Applied to Parametric Parabolic PDEs*.

-# Industrial Experience
-## September 2017 – August 2019: Algorithm Developer at Thales, Stockport, UK
--  Array signal processing algorithm development for time series sensor data.
--  Analysis, evaluation and reporting for customer experiments.
--  Collaboration with systems engineers to transform customer requirements to algorithm specifications
--  Collaboration with software engineers to implement algorithm specifications in products.

-## September 2015 – September 2017: Research Engineer at Thales, Reading, UK
--   Two-year graduate scheme with training in both technical and core skills.
--   Four project placements: cryptographic key exchange algorithms, radar signal processing algorithms, filtering, data fusion and tracking algorithms, array signal processing and data analysis.

-## July 2014 – August 2014: Rules and Procedures Software Internship, Lloyd’s Register, Southampton, UK
--  Upgrading FEM software components from FORTRAN to C++.

 # Programming Experience
 - MATLAB: Industrial algorithm development and data analysis.
 Research tool for investigations into the approximation of parametric partial differential equations.
-- Python: FEM approximation via *FEniCS* and *petsc4py*, design of interfaces to package models for containerisation.
+- Python: FEM approximation via *FEniCS* and *petsc4py*, design of model interfaces for containerisation.
-- Julia: Implementation of novel PDE approximation algorithms and development of sparse grids approximation package.
-Interfacing with existing Python packages.
+- Julia: Implementation of novel PDE approximation algorithms and development of sparse grids approximation package [SparseGridsKit.jl](https://github.com/benmkent/SparseGridsKit.jl).
+Interfacing of Julia code with existing Python packages.
 - OpenFOAM and ParaView: Experience as a user for *Reynolds-Averaged Navier-Stokes* turbulence modelling including mesh generation, solver configuration, post processing and analysis.
 - Docker and Kubernetes: Containerisation of software models via Docker and deployment via Kubernetes.
+Also have experience with SLURM systems.
-- C / C++: Development of cryptographic key-exchange algorithms, development of FEM software.
+- C / C++: Implementation of cryptographic key-exchange algorithms, development of industrial FEM software.
-- Unix systems, version control systems and workflow automation, LaTeX.
+- Windows systems, Unix systems, version control systems and workflow automation, LaTeX.

 # Teaching Experience
 - University of Manchester: Teaching assistant for Matrix Analysis MATH36001 (semester one, 2021), Mathematical Workshop (MATH10001, semester one, 2021), for Complex Analysis MATH20142 (semester two, 2020).